abhi-kr-2100/highlight-yt-chat/README.md

 Once done, you need to copy-and-paste the code from the included `hg.js` file into the same console window.

 Now, you're ready to start highlighting user's messages.
-To highlight all messages from `["ABC", "Bot Dude", "Flower Girl", "XYZ"]`, type in the following and press Enter:
+To highlight all messages from `["ABC", "Bot", "Flower", "XYZ"]`, type in the following and press Enter:

 `hg(["ABC", "Bot", "Flower", "XYZ"]);`